 “Couples can keep venue costs down by looking for venues that fit their style and offer built-in decor, such as unique art on the walls or an elaborate ceiling,” Gault said.
 Avoid venues such as lofts or event spaces that require a lot of decor and draping to feel warm and personal, she said.

 Also, consider a venue’s amenities.
-If it includes tables, chairs, linens and dinnerware as part of the rental fee, you won’t have to spend extra for those items, Cain said.
+If it includes tables, chairs, linens and dinnerware as part of the rental fee, you won’t have to spend extra for those items.

 6. Choose a Naturally Beautiful Venue